GetSimpl/cloudlift/README.md

 `command`: Override command in Dockerfile

-`custom_metrics`: Configuration for custom metrics if required, do not include this if the service does not write/export custom metrics
+`custom_metrics`: Configuration for custom metrics, do not include this if the service does not write/export custom metrics

 > **NOTE:** If you use custom metrics, Your ECS container Network mode will be `awsvpc`.